27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} \delta_j\alpha = \frac{2i}{d}s_j\alpha \end{align} \]

-note down.
-We now continue to define a simple averaging operator in the j direction
+One now further defines a simple averaging operator in the $j$-direction by

 \[ \begin{align} \newoverline{\alpha}^{(j)} & \coloneqq \frac{\alpha\left(\mathbf{r} + \mathbf{i}_j\frac{d}{2}\right) + \alpha\left(\mathbf{r} - \mathbf{i}_j\frac{d}{2}\right)}{2} = \frac{\exp\left[i\mathbf{k}\cdot\left(\mathbf{r} + \mathbf{i}_j\frac{d}{2}\right)\right] + \exp\left[i\mathbf{k}\cdot\left(\mathbf{r} - \mathbf{i}_j\frac{d}{2}\right)\right]}{2}\nonumber\\ &= \exp\left(i\mathbf{k}\cdot\mathbf{r}\right)\frac{\exp\left(i\mathbf{k}\cdot\mathbf{i}_j\frac{d}{2}\right) + \exp\left(-i\mathbf{k}\cdot\mathbf{i}_j\frac{d}{2}\right)}{2}\nonumber\\ &= \alpha\left(\mathbf{r}\right)\frac{\exp\left(ik_j\frac{d}{2}\right) + \exp\left(-ik_j\frac{d}{2}\right)}{2} = \alpha\left(\mathbf{r}\right)\cos\left(\frac{k_jd}{2}\right).\tag{27.73}\label{eq:hex_simple_average} \end{align} \]